DoSomething/legacy-website/documentation/endpoints/auth.md

 **Important**

-Your autentication cookie is good for one month.
-Make sure you regenerate it before it expires.
-Otherwise you'll get an error "Must be logged in!" in response for all API calls that require autentication.
+Your authentication cookie is good for one month.
+Make sure you regenerate your session before the cookie expires.
+Otherwise, you'll get an error "Must be logged in!" in response to all API calls which require authentication.

 Example request